logicuniverse/manifesto/README.md

 - **Object-Oriented Programming (Original Vision):** A projection of **Stateful Autonomy (+X, +Y)** combined with **Dynamic Z-Axis Provide/Inject (Late-binding)**.
 It achieves high encapsulation but often suffers from implicit Y-axis complexity (hidden side effects).
 - **Modern Enterprise OOP (e.g., Java):** A **Pseudo-3D Collapse**.
 While it simulates the Z-Axis via Dependency Injection, these remain entangled with the linear execution flow.
 Because the dimensions are not orthogonal, a change in logic essence (Z) frequently triggers unintended temporal side effects (Y), while the lack of a native proactive axis (+X) forces non-local patterns to handle asynchronous reality.

-To escape the Tape, we must stop arguing over which projection is "better" and instead operate within a **Fractal Topology** governed by two foundational principles:
+**The Illusion of Complexity: A Shadow of the Tape**

-1. **Dimensional Orthogonality:** By isolating interaction polarity (+X/-X), temporal governance (+Y/-Y), and vertical Provide/Inject (Z-Axis), we ensure that a shift in one dimension does not propagate unintended side effects into others.
+To escape the Tape, we must stop arguing over which projection is "better" and instead operate within a **Fractal Topology** governed by a **Universal Coordinate System**.

-2. **Scale Invariance:** By enforcing the same tri-axial signature for both a single gate and a global cluster, we eliminate the structural friction between "macro" and "micro" architectures.
+By ensuring **Dimensional Orthogonality** (isolating X, Y, and Z axes) and **Scale Invariance** (applying the same signature from gates to clusters), we realize that the decoupling problem was never about better "interfaces"—it was about the lack of a geometric foundation.

-The decoupling problem was never about better "interfaces"; it was about the lack of a **Universal Coordinate System** for logic.
+LogicUniverse does not seek to "solve" these ancient programming dilemmas; it seeks to **eliminate them through geometry**.
+By re-aligning digital reality with its inherent **tri-axial nature**, we realize that the complexity we once fought was merely a **shadow cast by a one-dimensional cage**.
+Logic was always meant to be this beautiful.

 ## IV.
 The Execution Plane: The Four Quadrants of Logic